dsms5270/dsms5270/README.md

 - 👀 I’m interested in anaylyzing data
 - 🌱 I’m currently learning data science with SQL, R and Python
 - :computer: (2019.6-2021.2) Worked as a platform operation manager and business planner for about 2 years
-- :star2: to be a data analyst!
+- :star2: Preparing to become a data analyst!

 \
 \
 \